kdboudreau/cordova-biometrics/README.md

 # cordova app with biometrics

-this is my cordova app
+This is my cordova app!
-will be able to login with biometrics
+I will be able to login with biometrics.